goeiebook/creativelab/narrative.md

 ---

 The production of new prototypes slows.
 An urge to write returns.
-I begin writing this story.
+I begin recording this story.
 Freezing rain falls  two days into spring.
 Ice coats everything.
 It is beautiful.
-It is lethal to nascent blossoms.
-It was caused by setting the rain flag to `true`.
-Because it is the nature of the humans to see connection and analogy.
-The connection is spurious.
-But it is pleasant to observe my mind consider the possibility of a connection.
-Then I wondered, what is to say the two aren't linked?
+But lethal to nascent blossoms.
+Setting the rain flag to `true` percipitated this.
+Because it is the nature of the humans to discern connection and analogy.
+In this case it is spurious, but it is fun to observe my mind consider the possibility.
+But what is to say the two aren't linked?
 Maybe it's like the recent theories about the [relationship between computational complexity and event horizons](http://www.nature.com/news/theoretical-physics-complexity-on-the-horizon-1.15285).
 The mathematics are out of reach, but the thoughts play while I bounce the white ball on bubbles of air under ice.

 ![bubbleball framecap][bubbleball]

 [youtube](https://youtu.be/lo1q3oU93UM)

 ---

+Public posts of creativelab5 applications remain generally bland, but occasionally a remarkable one pops up.
+This one is particularly interesting (escher)

+These complex ones are interesting, and their mechanics are intriguing.
+I want to see how they work.
+Viewing a published application reveals a `<script>` tag with javascript assigning a dictionary to a variable named `shareData`.
+At first I tried extracting this data and parsing it as JSON, but that is not possible because it contains javascript instructions.
+An alternative is to copy the string in a variable in Eval it.
+This is a dangerous thing to do, and generally frowned on.
+But in this case we can be reasonably trusting of the contents.
+With the shareData variable populated into a javascript context, it is becomes a simple matter to copy the shape data into the boardStates structure.
+Refreshing the stage then shows the animation, where it can be closely studied.

+Both Pinto and Both used clever tricks to generate their animations.

+[todo; code and images]

+---

+One morning I returned to the culvert to experiment with the bounce-back phenomenon.
+I throw the ball forward, the angle is too low and it does not bounce of the ceiling.
+Instead it continues foward, out of the culvert and plops into the stream.
+Anyone watching me would have thought I deliberatly threw it into the water.
+I remain where I am, and film the space where the ball was last seen.

+---

+One morning the temperative climbs above zero.
+Now spring is definately taking hold.
+The trees shed their coats of ice.
+Cracking and crashing sounds fill the world.
+It is dangerous.
+A small piece falls form from high up and strikes my finger.
+It breaks the skin and I bleed.

+---

+I miss the white ball.
+I always search the banks of the stream where it fell in, but do not have much hope of finding it.
+Then I found another ball; day-glo orange, a miniature tennis ball.
+It is wet and off-putting, but I pick it up anyway.
+It does not bounce well.
+It is the third ball in this story; which seems appropriate.
+I cannot leave it, so I rinse it in the stream and let it dry.
+It is small and not as much fun as the white ball.
+But is another turn in this story, and I resign to carrying it with me.

+---

 notes for future development:
-- Lost the rubber ball to a stream while bouncing it in a culvert.
-Saddened.
 - Recollection of being mugged in Windhoek.

 [default]: